opencats/OpenCATS_Documentation/docs/_build/html/_sources/introduction.rst.txt

 OpenCATS is a free, open-source ATS.
 This means that there is no charge to install or to use it.

 * For software developers, this also means that you are free to modify or extend the OpenCATS software, and to participate as a member of its development community.
-* This also means that there is no help desk that you can call for support.
+* This also means that there is no help desk that you can call for support, though we do have support forums and a community that helps.

 The origins of OpenCATS are in a commercial open-source development effort called CATS, which split into two separate efforts: